diridari/logging-cpp/README.md

 By default writing to an logfile is disabled until the log level != None

 ### Log Levels
-Posible loglevel with decreasing priority
+Possible log level with decreasing priority

     None                // Print absolut Noting
     UserInfo            // Information for Users